 This is a Junmai Ginjo made using handcraft, artisanal techniques.
 Melon, cream cheese and strawberries on the nose.
 Silky texture, mineral and crisp from the mid palate onwards.

 2) Keigetsu Junmai Ginjo Ginnoyume

 This is a good representation of Kochi sake - fruity and dry.
-Fresh aromas of peaches, pear, hint of spice and straw.
-Flavors are pristine, sharp and clear, with a tight structure, good level of savouriness and a complex, gently astringent finish.
+Fresh aromas of peaches, pear, a hint of spice and straw.
+Flavours are pristine, sharp and clear, with a tight structure, good level of savouriness and a complex, gently astringent finish.